 Who says you need eggs and bacon in order to make a delicious quiche?
 This is my ‘go to’ quiche recipe whenever I have seasonal vegetables that need to be used up.
 It’s delicious, packed with protein and vitamins and extremely filling.

 I learned the recipe at a vegan cookery course I attended when I was living in Germany.
 The course took place in December, so we used winter vegetables such as celeriac and kohlrabi, things I never even knew existed before I moved to Germany.
 I found, however, that the recipe could be adapted to any vegetable, and now I make a different version of the quiche every two weeks or so.

-It’s a very simple recipe, made even simpler if you always keep a ready-made roll of shortcrust pastry in the fridge, a packet of frozen peas in the freezer and a tin of sweetcorn in the cupboard.
+It’s a very simple recipe, made even simpler if you always keep a ready-made roll of shortcrust pastry in the fridge and packets of frozen peas and sweetcorn in the freezer.
 I tend to make the quiche when my supply of fresh vegetables is not as crisp as I might like it to be.